yozdil/react_markdown_previewer/README.md

 ## Setup

 1. Install dependencies with `npm install`.
-2. Right after `npm start` and write some markdown!
+2. Right after `npm start` and write some markdown, see the results live!